-In addition, amounts of compensation for individual Directors (excluding Directors who are Audit and Supervisory Committee members) for the current fiscal year are made at the discretion of the Chairman of the Board per resolution of the Board of Directors, on the grounds that it is suitable to have the Chairman of the Board evaluate departments under control of each Director, while taking into account the Company's overall financial results and other such factors.
-Such authority includes that of calculating amounts of compensation based on decision-making policy on compensation, etc. for Directors, and the Chairman of the Board makes decisions on amounts of compensation for individuals, upon having fully taken into account the report of the Nomination and Compensation, etc. for individual Directors for the current fiscal year aligns with such decision-making policy, upon having confirmed both that methodology for determining content of compensation, etc. is consistent with such decision-making policy, and that reports from the Nomination and Compensation Advisory Committee have been duly regarded.
+In addition, amounts of compensation for individual Directors (excluding Directors who are Audit and Supervisory Committee members) for the current fiscal year are made at the discretion of the President and Representative Director (previously Chairman of the Board through December 2022; the same applies below in "(4) Amount of compensation, etc. to Directors") per resolution of the Board of Directors, on the grounds that it is suitable to have the President and Representative Director evaluate departments under control of each Director, while taking into account the Company's overall financial results and other such factors.
+Such authority includes that of calculating amounts of compensation based on decision-making policy on compensation, etc. for Directors, and the President and Representative Director makes decisions on amounts of compensation for individuals, upon having fully taken into account the report of the Nomination and Compensation Advisory Committee established by the Company on a discretionary basis.
+The Board of Directors deems that compensation, etc. for individual Directors for the current fiscal year aligns with such decision-making policy, upon having confirmed both that methodology for determining content of compensation, etc. is consistent with such decision-making policy, and that reports from the Nomination and Compensation Advisory Committee have been duly regarded.